 - cast iron skillet or oven safe skillet, large

-- 1 tbsp avocado oil or canola oil
+- 1 tablespoon avocado oil or canola oil

 - 1 lb uncooked ground chorizo sausage